dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

 # Wasm/WASI tasks in MSBuild
-We want to make it easier to work with the WebAssembly ecosystem in MSBuild.
-MSBuild Tasks are the point where this makes sense.
-Also it brings sandboxing possibilities.
+Exploration of using Wasm/WASI to create sandboxed [Tasks in MSBuild](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-tasks) using non-dotnet Wasm/WASI compatible language.

-## Stories for requirements
+## Stories
-Currently tasks have unrestricted access to resources, Wasm/WASI runtimes provide a way to sandbox tasks (by default executables don't have access to any resources).
-This can be acheived by specifying Inputs and Outputs of these tasks and other resources they can access.
+Currently MSBuild tasks have unrestricted access to resources (filesystem, network, environment variables), Wasm/WASI runtimes provide a way to sandbox tasks (all access to resources has to be specified).
+Sandboxing is useful from a security perspective if someone wanted to run a task from an untrusted source without decompiling and analyzing it.

- We want to be able to run tasks written in other languages than C# in MSBuild.
-These tasks will get information about the host (the host exports functions which tasks can call) and expose information about themselves (task exports functions which the host can call).
-Invoking a Wasm runtime can easily run pre-compiled tasks.
-There has to be a clear API for this communication.
- (Advanced) Integrating compiling other languages to WASI would enable an easy workflow.
+Today a MSBuild task = .NET class.
+We want to enable users to write a task in another language.
+This feature includes designing how tasks will communicate with MSBuild if they're running out of the .NET runtime.

 ## Terminology and context
 -  **WebAssembly (abbreviated Wasm)**